kihonvn/english/vocabulary/idea-n.md

 /aɪˈdɪə/

-## a plan, thought, or [suggestion](suggestion-n.md#an-idea-or-a-plan-that-you-mention-for-somebody-else-to-think-about), especially about what to do in a particular [situation](situation-n.md#all-the-circumstances-and-things-that-are-happening-at-a-particular-time-and-in-a-particular-place-tình-hình-tình-huống)
+## a plan, thought, or [suggestion](suggestion-n.md#an-idea-or-a-plan-that-you-mention-for-somebody-else-to-think-about), especially about what to do in a particular [situation](situation-n.md#all-the-circumstances-and-things-that-are-happening-at-a-particular-time-and-in-a-particular-place-tình-hình-tình-huống) (kế hoạch; ý tưởng; đề nghị)